wikiknights/cs-materials/src/intro-to-c/loops/loop-practice.md

 @.
 Create a program that prints all even numbers from 1 to 50 inclusive.
 (You must use a loop.)

 @.
+Create a program that prints the first 33 multiples of 3.
+(3, 6, 9, 12, ..., 99)

+@.
 Create a program that prints all numbers between 1 and 100 inclusive, except for numbers evenly divisible by 5.

+@.
+Create a program that prints all multiples of 8 between 8 and 160 inclusive, except for numbers evenly divisible by 3.
+(8, 16, 32, 40, 56, ...)

 @.
 How many times will the following loop run?
 (Hint: Don't try to run it)